 Then through the roastery I met Nick (Mabey) and we used to go for beers fairly often.
 I’d just done a higher sensory course that he had hosted and we hit it off talking about the industry etc. There’s so much information on the internet to dig through, but I progressed so much faster face-to-face because it was tailored to my skill and knowledge level at the time.
 Learning has got to be relevant based on what you know already.

 Then there were the cafes.
 I took over China Plate Espresso then Silkies and, most recently, Treves and Hyde.
 I learned so much at these places.
 It was way more about running a business, the industry we're in and a deeper understanding of the consumer.
-I learned it because I had to to do my job. i think that’s important.
-You learn by default just by keeping you job.
-Different jobs you learn different things
+I learned it because I had to to do my job.
+I think that’s important.
+You learn by default just by keeping your job.
+Different jobs you learn different things.

 I still felt like I still had more to learn on the coffee though and that was really my motivation, while working in the cafes, for getting into Coffee Masters.
 It wasn’t that I didn’t have the drive to learn more about the product, it's just that there was no urgency and I was so busy with other things.